erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 This section will cover a selection of CMG applications.
 Given their properties CMGs have a very narrow field of utility.
-With most of the research surrounding CMGs coming from space exploration, a brief historic review of CMGs in space will illustrate how our understanding of the fundamental principles of CMGs has evolved.
+With most of the research surrounding CMGs coming from space exploration, a brief historic review of CMGs in space will illustrate how the understanding of the fundamental principles of CMGs has evolved.
 The subsequent section covers the few terrestrial fields of application and serves to illustrate some of the challenges and limitations of CMGs.

 ### Development of CMG Technology and Spacecraft Application { #sec:space-cmg-sota }